 3308.2 Prefire plans.
 The fire prevention program superintendent shall develop and maintain an approved prefire plan in cooperation with the fire chief.
 The fire chief and the fire code official shall be notified of changes affecting the utilization of information contained in such prefire plans.

-These areas have gotten particular attention following the Deutsche Bank Fire in New York City in 2007, where 2 firefighters were killed and the Manhattan District Attorney found enough evidence of lax safety to criminally prosecute Bovis Lend Lease for manslaughter and criminally negligent homicide.
-Although Bovis received protection from prosecution, they had to “willingly acknowledge buy accutane online responsibility for its actions.” http://abc7ny.com/
+These areas have gotten particular attention following the Deutsche Bank Fire in New York City in 2007, where two firefighters were killed and the Manhattan District Attorney found enough evidence of lax safety to criminally prosecute Bovis Lend Lease for manslaughter and criminally negligent homicide.
+Although Bovis received protection from prosecution, they had to “willingly acknowledge responsibility for its actions.” (see: https://abc7ny.com/firefighters-still-seeking-justice-10-years-after-deutsche-bank-fire/2310936/) One of the incident findings was the lack of a preplan in accordance with these sections of the New York City Fire Code (IFC).
+Additionally, a number of large fires at major construction projects has captured the attention of the public, insurers, organized labor, and the emergency services.

-Part of the issue that we see is that “Building Intelligence”/facility data is often scattered about, or off-site, or not updated.
-Concepts of protection and safety from the design team often don’t carry over well into the lifecycle of the operation of a facility.
-With the trend to outsource facilities management functions, turnover and turmoil can occur and ensuing management team personnel must have building/site information at their fingertips to maintain safety.
+Part of the issue that we see is that “Building Intelligence”/facility data is often scattered about, or off-site, or rarely kept up to date.
+Concepts of protection and safety from the building design team often don’t carry over well into the lifecycle of the operation of a facility years or decades later.
+This is worsened by the trend to outsource facilities management functions, where turnover and turmoil can occur.
+Without accurate and up-to-date building/site information at their fingertips to maintain safety, facilities management team personnel can be at a severe disadvantage.

-We see currently that integration within emergency services and business can be very limited.
-By leveraging our solution, we provide the software, services, and expertise to create communication synthesis between the emergency services and business that saves property and lives.
+By leveraging our Blazemark solution, we provide the software, services, and expertise to store building intelligence and “tribal knowledge,” and to create communication synthesis between the emergency services and business, and this helps to save property and lives.